 In an author Q&A with PRA (p.
 33), Ritchie discusses organizing in the face of right-wing violence and what she's learned from abolitionist organizers.
-Just as her book considers how emergent strategies are already "at work in movements and organizations around the globe... shaping how we are building futures without violence" (p.
+Just as her book considers how emergent strategies are already "at work in movements and organizations around the globe ... shaping how we are building futures without violence" (Practicing New Worlds, p.
 93), Ritchie considers how movements of the past and contemporary global organizing for Palestinian liberation reflect principles of emergence.

-This issue's cover illustration beautifully captures the idea of democracy that movements across the country are fighting for-and building now.
-In The Art of Activism (back cover), artist Zoe Newton-also PRA's communications coordinator-reflects on how they interpreted this issue's theme.
+Our bold cover illustration beautifully captures the vital role of generations of struggle and collective care in the multiracial feminist democracy that people across the country are fighting for-and building now.
+In "The Art of Activism" (back cover), artist Zoe Newton-also PRA's communications coordinator-reflects on how they interpreted this issue's theme and art's role in resistance.

-Between issues of The Public Eye, PRA publishes regularly online at political research.org and religion dispatches.org.
+Between issues of The Public Eye, PRA publishes regularly online at political research.org and religiondispatches.org.
 We hope you'll visit us often.